-DigitEye India (https://digiteye.in) is an exclusive and full-fledged fact checking initiative started in 2018.
-We follow the journalistic norms learnt at Reuters and other global and Indian news entities over the last two decades to vet the news while fact-checking.
-Here is our methodology.
+DigitEye India (https://digiteye.in) is an independent and full-fledged fact checking initiative started in 2018, with a team of veteran journalists with experience from working with global news agency Reuters and other global and Indian news entities for over two decades.
+Here’s our methodology.

 1. Identifying a claim to fact check:

-Digiteye India keeps a constant tab on social media and mainstream media for incorrect or tweaked information to mislead people.
-However, we refrain from trivial entertainment or satire-based stories for fact-checking.
-Currently, we are focusing on the following areas for fact-checking:
+Digiteye India keeps a constant tab on social media and mainstream media for incorrect or tweaked information or news to mislead people.
+However, WE REFRAIN FROM TRIVIAL ENTERTAINMENT OR SATIRE-BASED STORIES for fact-checking.
+Otherwise, we are currently focusing on the following areas for fact-checking:

-— Over a period, we have compiled social media suspects’ list containing groups, Facebook Pages, websites and accounts, which we follow constantly and check their messages daily.
-Based on our team expertise and capacity, we prioritize the number of fact checks on how viral they are being shared and the source.
+• Over a period, we have compiled a list of social media suspects on Facebook Pages, websites and Twitter accounts, which we follow constantly and check their messages daily.
+Based on our team expertise and capacity, we prioritize the number of fact checks.

-— We strive to write articles for information in public domain in a simple language with all the links to debunk the claims made, enabling our readers to verify the information for themselves.
+• We strive to write articles for information in public domain, with all the links to debunk the claims made, enabling our readers to verify the information for themselves.
 Whenever we find the information insufficient, we refrain from passing on any conclusive judgement and make it clear.

 2. Primary source checking: